What is Market Neutral?

 Difference Between Long/Short Equity Funds and Market Neutral

-A fundamental difference between long/short equity funds and market neutral strategies exists, even though both may be conflated quite often.
+A fundamental difference between long/short equity funds and market neutral strategies exists, even though they may be conflated quite often.
 Long/short equity funds focus on taking advantage of undervaluation or overvaluation across several industries by taking varying long and short stock exposures.

 The latter, on the other hand, makes concentrated bets in order to hedge out any sort of systematic risk.
 Thus, their main goal is to achieve a zero beta as opposed to the market index.